Life Insurance for High-Risk Applicants: A Complete Guide

 • Misrepresentation can lead to denied claims.

-• Some insurers may offer better rates for those who actively manage their health.
+• There are some insurance companies who can offer better rates for those who actively manage their health.

 • Full disclosure ensures you get a policy that truly protects your loved ones.